Maus3rSR/WordpressStarterKit/README.md

 ## Configuration

 - Copy `docker/.env.sample` to `docker/.env` and configure its variables
-- Copy `docker/local.yml.sample` to `docker/local.yml` and configure this docker-compose file to fit your needs. _NB: This file is an override of `base.yml`_

 ## Launch

 > **Note:** If you have `composer` installed, you will launch scripts by using `composer` cli command.
 If you don't, you'll need `php` installed to launch with the `composer.phar` file with `php composer.phar` command

-- Install plugins dependencies by using `composer install-deps` or `php composer.phar install-deps-php` comand
+- Install plugins dependencies by using `composer require-deps` or `php composer.phar require-deps` comand
 - Launch containers by using `composer docker` or `php composer.phar docker` command

 **And voilà!**

-> **Note:** `install-deps` will add a few usefull plugins that will fit basic needs.
+> **Note:** `require-deps` will add a few usefull plugins that will fit basic needs.
 Its personal choices, you can of course install what you'll need/want

 > **Note:** There are some few docker commands available inside compose scripts:
 > - `docker` up services in daemon mode _(in background)_